thoni56/c-xrefactory/src/NOTES.md

 some platforms, say a FILE structure, that FILL macro will have difference number of arguments, so I'm not sure how smart this "smart" generation technique actually is.

+TODO: Investigate alternativ approaches to this generate "regime".

 #### Compiler defines